 UpCloud is a European (Finnish) cloud computing company with global operations offering quality performance at reasonable prices, along with an industry-leading service level agreement.

 They’re friendly and their support is impressive.
-Although they have an appealing UI, compared to DigitalOcean, you won’t like it.
+Although they have an appealing UI, it doesn’t compare favorably to DigitalOcean.
 Also, UpCloud’s web console is awful.

 Their servers range from simple to private cloud.
 For most websites, developer and general-purpose plans are sufficient.
-You can use an entry-level cloud VPS for low-traffic websites because caching plugins and CDNs can improve performance.
+You can use an entry-level cloud VPS for low-traffic websites, as caching plugins and CDNs can significantly improve performance.

 There is also a difference in the UpCloud prices between global and Finland; usually, international prices are lower, so it could be a tax-related issue.

 UpCloud has the same performance and pricing as DigitalOcean.
 The difference is that UpCloud has fewer data centers, while DO has many.
-Also, UpCloud’s support is better than DO’s, but its control panel isn’t user-friendly.
+Additionally, UpCloud’s support is superior to DO’s, but its control panel isn’t user-friendly.

 Advantages:

-• 30-day money-back guarantee: In addition to free credit, they also provide a refund policy that allows you to get the first amount you paid.
+- 30-day money-back guarantee: In addition to free credit, they also offer a refund policy that allows you to receive a refund of the first amount you paid.

 Downsides: